 On average, upright vacuums tend to be cheaper than canisters.

 Miele vs. Dyson canister vacuums

+Canisters, on the other hand, come in a two-piece design with the main unit at the back and a vacuuming attachment that looks just like a stick vacuum.
 Dyson and Miele also manufacture some top of the range canister vacuums.
 Miele has notably more canister models than Dyson.

 However, for our comparison review, we will dwell on two popular models; Miele Complete C3 Calima Canister Vacuum and Dyson Big Ball Multi floor.